theforeman/theforeman.org/contribute.md

 install chromedriver that might be not compatible with your Chrome or Chromium browser which can lead to error "Chrome version must be between XX and YY."

-When using system chromedriver, set the correct path to it via vabieble.
+When using system chromedriver, set the correct path to it via variable.
 For Fedora that would be: `TESTDRIVER_PATH=/usr/bin/chromedriver`.

 #### Setup test environment